quinndrick/react-bingmaps/README.md

 # React-Bingmaps

+Don't like google maps new pay scheme?
+This should help.

+All credit to iniamudhan.
+This is all his work, I am just going to try to add heatmapping.

 ## Introduction

 React-Bingmaps is a react.js version of [Bing Maps V8 Web Control](https://msdn.microsoft.com/en-us/library/mt712542.aspx)

 The main purpose of this version is to help you to write Bingmaps in React applications without any pain.
 Main principles of React-Bingmaps are:

 1. **Simply** deploy with React components
 1. **Lightweight** depending on Bing Maps V8 Web Control

 ## Features

-* Bingmaps in React.js
+- Bingmaps in React.js
-* Multiple Pushpin
+- Multiple Pushpin
-* Multiple Infobox
+- Multiple Infobox
-* Multiple Pushpin with Infobox
+- Multiple Pushpin with Infobox
-* Callback events in Pushpins and Infoboxes
+- Callback events in Pushpins and Infoboxes
-* Map types
+- Map types
-* Disable Street View
+- Disable Street View
-* Zoom
+- Zoom
-* Get Location on Mouse Events
+- Get Location on Mouse Events
-* Regular Polygon
+- Regular Polygon
-* Boundary
+- Boundary
-* Polyline
+- Polyline
-* Directions
+- Directions

 ## Installation